jongio/chatgptplusplus/README.md

 ## Installation
 To install the extension:
-1. Download the extension from the repository.
+1. Download the latest extension from the [releases page](./releases).
+2. Extract the downloaded zip file.
-2. Load it as an unpacked extension in your browser.
+3. Load it as an unpacked extension in your browser:
-   - For Chrome/Edge: Go to `chrome://extensions/` or `edge://extensions/`, enable developer mode, and load the unpacked extension from the folder.
+   - **For Chrome/Edge**: Go to `chrome://extensions/` or `edge://extensions/`, enable developer mode, and load the unpacked extension from the extracted folder.
-3. Enjoy enhanced features in ChatGPT!
+4. Enjoy enhanced features in ChatGPT!

 ## Usage
 - After installing the extension, the pinned section will automatically be added to the ChatGPT interface.